1 in 4 girls abused before attaining 18 years — Lagos Commissioner

 He said that this was based on the critical need to ensure that all the interventions made were institutionalised.

-The DSVRT chairman said that it was to ensure that systems were in place to ensure that the state’s response to sexual and gender-based violence was well structured and service delivery was fully optimal.
+The DSVRT chairman said that it was to ensure that systems were in place to ensure that the states response to sexual and gender-based violence was well structured and service delivery was fully optimal.
+(NAN)